 The need for clean water and energy optimization around the world is intensifying, driven by population growth, industrialization, rapid urbanization, and climate change.
-Apart from seasonal variations, the attainable supply of fresh water generally remains fixed and is already decreasing in some geographic areas, as we believe that the reliability of rainfall grows more erratic in many geographies, water levels drop decreasing in some geographic areas, as we believe that the reliability of rainfail grows more erract in many geographies, water levels drop in rivers and aquifers, and rising oceans encroach on historically fresh water sources near the coasts.
+Apart from seasonal variations, the attainable supply of fresh water generally remains fixed and is already decreasing in some geographic areas, as we believe that the reliability of rainfall grows more erratic in many geographies, water levels drop in rivers and aquifers, and rising oceans encroach on historically fresh water sources near the coasts.
 These trends make the markets we serve, such as desalination and wastewater treatment, increasingly critical to meet growing global water demand.
 Our goal is to lower the costs and emissions associated with water production and treatment in the desalination and wastewater markets, respectively.
 In addition, we help the end user in their sustainability compliance goals.